|Local government in Japan

 Those who make up the assemblies at municipal or prefectural level, not to mention Mayors and Governors, often come from such a background.
-Councillors are elected for four year terms and are restricted from holding other public office or working as a local civil servant.
-Although Japanese local government features an absence of party discipline characterised by a comparably high number of Independent candidates elected, councillors tend to come from one of the political parties, such as the Liberal Democratic Party or the Democratic Party.
+Assembly members are elected for four-year terms and are restricted from holding other public office or working as a local civil servant.
+Although Japanese local government features an absence of party discipline characterised by a comparably high number of Independent candidates elected, assembly members tend to come from one of the main political parties.

 As part of the so-called 'Trinity Reforms' of the Koizumi administration, while decentralisation was coupled with municipal mergers to achieve more efficiency and economies of scale, the next step envisaged would appear to be more uncertain.
-Currently the number of upper-tier prefectures is settled and unchanged at 47, though central government is spying the creation of nine to 13 regional-tier governments to handle services currently administered at this level.
-While the debate is on-going and certainly contentious, the legislation now exists for it to both decentralise and regroup the upper tier along regional lines.
+Currently the number of upper-tier prefectures is settled and unchanged at 47, though central government once spied the creation of nine to 13 regional-tier governments to handle services currently administered at this level.
+Instead it has sought to administer wider area services through voluntary service partnerships between these local authorities.
 The 47 prefectural boundaries are set and accepted across the board, yet creating regions without definite boundaries (other than island groups) will remain an issue.
 In December 2006 central government began with a pilot for the island of Hokkaido, which stands apart from the Japanese mainland and was the last prefectural unit to be admitted to the then empire-based system.